demisto/content/Packs/FeedThreatConnect/Integrations/FeedThreatConnect/README.md

 This integration fetches indicators from ThreatConnect.
-This integration was integrated and tested with version 3 of ThreatConnect Feed
+This integration was integrated and tested with version 3 of ThreatConnect Feed.

 ## ThreatConnect Feed HMAC credentials
 1. On the top navigation bar, hover the cursor over the Settings icon and select Org Settings from the dropdown menu.